 This tag serves multiple purposes and adjusts the layout based on the content.
+I It allows you to combine text, images, videos, links, and backgroud audio.
 Explore the image below to get acquainted with its interface.

 Filling in ‘Description’ and/or ‘Title’ will create a tag with just text.
 The description text will be aligned to the center if there are less than 4 lines of text.
 If there are 4 or more lines of text, it will align to the left.
 This logic persists when adding other elements, such as links (buttons) and images.

 You can also use text alignment formatting buttons to force all elements to be left-aligned, right-aligned or centered.

 The link field is used for creating a link button that will redirect the user to another web page when clicked.
 You can add a link by entering the URL into the corresponding field.
 If the ‘button text’ field is left empty, the button will show a shortened URL address for the link.
 Otherwise, the button will display the text that you put into the ‘button text’ field.

 Adding an image or a video while leaving other fields empty will create a tag that displays just the image/video.
 Adding multiple media will allow user to view them by clicking on the arrow buttons.
 This also applies to other layouts that use images.

 Combining image/video and description will create a tag that shows the description text at the bottom of the image.
 There is no character limit, but if you add more than 7 lines of text it will take up half of the container and become scrollable.